Sicilian Submitted Surnames

 Unexplained.
 It may be from the Albanian personal name Maqo.
 Derivation from a Greek name ending in -akis, which has been suggested, is implausible.

-Nickname from occhi
+Derived from Italian occhi

 "eyes" and pinti